richardtjornhammar/impetuous/README.md

 # A Statistical Learning library for Humans
 This toolkit currently offers enrichment analysis, hierarchical enrichment analysis, novel PLS regression, shape alignment, connectivity clustering, clustering and hierarchical clustering as well as factor analysis methods.
+A novel graph construction and graph searching class can be found in src/impetuous/convert.py (GraphNode).
+It was developed and invented by the author as a faster alternative for hierarchical DAG construction and searching.

 The fine grained data can be studied via a statistical tests that relates it to observables in a coarse grained journal file.
 The final p values can then be rank corrected by employing a novel q-value method.